yongcaoplus/yongcaoplus.github.io/_pages/about.md

 * [2025-03] [One paper](https://www.sciencedirect.com/science/article/pii/S030645732500041X) is published at Information Processing & Management.
 * [2025-02] I am serving as Area Chair for ACL 2025.
 * [2025-01] Two papers are accepted to [NAACL 2025](https://2025.naacl.org/) main.
-* [2024-12] We are orgainzing the third Workshop on [Cross-Cultural Considerations in NLP (C3NLP)](https://c3nlp.github.io/) Co-located with NAACL 2025!
 * [2024-11] Thrilled to join the amazing [Workshop of the ELLIS Natural Language Processing Program](https://www.dagstuhl.de/seminars/seminar-calendar/seminar-details/24485).
 * [2024-09] I joined the [AVG group](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/autonomous-vision/team/) at the University of Tübingen as a Postdoc.
 <!-- * [2024-06] I finished my Ph.D. defense at Huazhong University of Science and Technology.
 Thanks my Supervisor Prof. [Min Chen](https://people.ece.ubc.ca/~minchen/). -->